"The surest way to guarantee that you won't win is to assume that you will."

 - Buster Douglas was considered such a no-name opponent against heavyweight champion Mike Tyson (the fight was held in Tokyo because no American venue saw the fight as worth hosting) that he was really lax in his training for the fight.
 Douglas, motivated by his mother's death, proceeded to train harder than ever before and delivered the best fight of his career, resulting in what many still call the greatest upset in boxing history.

 - Speaking of boxing, Adrian Broner who fights with a similar style to Floyd Mayweather Jr. jumped two weight divisions from 135 to 147 which is too soon a jump for many young fighters starting out.
-However, Broner, believing he's the next Mayweather, felt he couldn't lose and didn't take none of his challengers seriously.
-He was also highly promoted by the boxing industry as the next boxing superstar.
-Then during the holiday season in 2013, Adrian Broner took on Marcos Maidana, a tough contender known for his pressure and knockout power.
+However, Broner, believing he's the next Mayweather, felt he couldn't lose and didn't take his challengers seriously.
+Then during the 2013 holiday season, Adrian Broner took on Marcos Maidana, a tough contender known for his pressure and knockout power.
 Maidana dominated Broner knocking him down twice and breaking his jaw, causing the sports upset of the year.
-The only positive thing for Adrian Broner, was that he finished the fight on his feet.
+The only positive thing for Broner was that he finished the fight on his feet.

 - The hope of many climate scientists is that using the knowledge of climate change, we can change our current behaviour and create techno-fixes that means that our worst predictions never come to pass.